Expert Shoulder Physiotherapy Melbourne

 Physiotherapy treatment is highly effective for managing chronic shoulder pain.
 It involves a combination of manual therapy, exercise programs, and education to restore proper biomechanics, improve muscle strength, and enhance flexibility.
 Our shoulder physio can tailor a rehabilitation plan to address specific conditions, such as muscle strain or joint instability, and help prevent further injury.

-3. What role do the shoulder blades and collarbone play in shoulder function?
+3. what role do the shoulder blades and collarbone play in should function?

 The shoulder blades (scapulae) and collar bone (clavicle) are crucial for shoulder stability and mobility.
 The scapulae provide a base for muscle attachment, aiding in movements like lifting the arms overhead.
 The clavicle connects the upper arm to the torso, allowing for a full range of motion.
 Proper alignment and function of these bones are essential for avoiding pinched nerves and other injuries.